Azure/azure-sdk/_posts/2020-01-13-january-release.md

 repository: azure/azure-sdk
 ---

-This month, we have expanded our service support to include a preview SDK for our first Cognitive Service: the Azure Text Analytics service.
+This month, we have promoted three of the client libraries to general availability, and expanded our service support to include a preview SDK for our first Cognitive Service: the Azure Text Analytics service.

-Generally available releases being updated this month:
+The new generally available libraries being released this month are:

 * Azure App Configuration
 * Azure Key Vault Certificates